 If you drive you probably remember the first time that you took a lesson.
 Maybe you even remember the first time that you thought about getting your driving licence.
 This thought would probably have passed your mind if you felt that getting your license was better than landing yourself in a circumstance which’d involve a personal injury lawyer like Timothy J. Ryan in Orange County.
 It can be such a tiny moment in life that leads to the opening of so many doors.
 Fancy a road trip?
 Off you go.
 Want to visit the beach late one evening?
 You can just hop in your car.
 A car gives so much freedom to get what you want from life.
 You can drive in other countries with your licence and you can explore this lovely country that we live in too.
-All these reasons make me reminisce about the Melbourne Driving School and the moments leading up to my exam and finally passing it!
-Such a moment, I think everyone that has gone through that will agree.

 When applying for your driving licence, whether provisional or a full driving licence, chances are you were so excited to finally receive it that you didn’t notice one piece of sexism.
 When your little card finally comes through it can be such a proud day.
 This is the same whether you are waiting to start your driving lessons or you have finally passed your test.
 However many attempts it took!
 Getting your driving licence can be the start of so many amazing adventures in your life.

 The first line of your driving licence shows your surname, which of course everyone has.
 Nothing wrong with that.
 Then on the second line you will see your title.
 Assuming that you are a woman of course.
 Or a male with an honorific title.
 Why is this?
 Is the UK Driving Licence sexist?
 It sure sounds like it!
 What possible reason could there be for only wanting to display the titles of females, not males.
 It seems that the DVLA doesn’t want to provide their reason – if they have one!